GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/scripts/readme.md

 - [ ] Appends found file to the JSON configuration
 - [ ] Posts events to teh container
+- [ ] Checkpoints to see if the file is valid

 ## Process the file